open-telemetry/opentelemetry-erlang/apps/opentelemetry/README.md

 ### Samplers

 Sampling is a mechanism to control the number of traces collected and sent to the backend.
-A Sampler is responsible for making a decision on whether to sample a trace or not.
+A [Sampler](https://opentelemetry.io/docs/reference/specification/trace/sdk/#sampler) is responsible for making a decision on whether to sample a trace or not.

+This decision happens when starting a span.
+For this reason, only the initial attributes passed to `with_span` or `start_span` are available to the Sampler.
+Attributes added within `with_span` or between `start_span` and `end_span` calls don't affect the outcome as the decision to sample or not has already been made.

 There are several [built-in samplers](https://opentelemetry.io/docs/reference/specification/trace/sdk/#built-in-samplers) available, and it's possible to create custom samplers.

 | OS                             | Application              | Default   | Type    |
 |:-------------------------------|:-------------------------|:----------|:--------|